jimmy622001/eks-auto-mode-kafka-rancher/README.md

 # EKS Cluster with Kafka and Rancher
+Note: Comment out CDN and Kafka until EKS is running thereafter build the rest.

 This Terraform project deploys a production-ready EKS cluster on AWS with Kafka and Rancher for monitoring.
 The infrastructure is set up in a modular way with high availability in mind.